The average rainwater collection system costs $4,000

-Along with the basic system type, factors like wet vs. dry systems, permits, guttering, and added extras influence the cost to install a rainwater collection system.
-Also, consider the ongoing cleaning and maintenance costs.
+Along with the basic system type, factors like wet vs. dry systems, permits, guttering, and added extras influence the cost to install your rainwater collection system.
+Also, remember to consider the ongoing cleaning and maintenance costs.

 A dry system refers to a rain barrel or roof collection system in which water flows down the pipes and into the storage tanks.
 The pipes remain empty between rainfalls, hence the term "dry system."
 These are relatively simple and affordable setups with easy-to-install above-ground storage tanks.